-Following the institution of Putin’s law against “undesirable” organisations, authorities raided Shevchenko’s house and arrested her on 21 January 2019 for her supposed involvement with Open Russia.
+Following the institution of Putin’s law against “undesirable” organizations, authorities raided Shevchenko’s house and arrested her on 21 January 2019 for her supposed involvement with Open Russia.
 While Shevchenko was not part of Open Russia, her participation in a similarly-named domestic organization that criticized Putin rendered her victim to the politically-fuelled charge.
 Subsequently, she was placed on house arrest for two years awaiting trial.

 On 18 February 2021, a Russian court handed Shevchenko a guilty verdict of a 4-year suspended sentence for her participation in an “undesirable organization.”